 That was easy wasn’t it?
 At this point we start adding the shadows.
 As I anticipated, to add the shadows use a selection tool to ‘draw’ the areas that you want to colour with the darker tone.
 This simple trick will keep the hard edge of the shadows as we want them not to blend with the flat colour underneath.

 In this particular drawing the light is coming mainly from underneath the character so the dark spot should be applied accordingly.
 In practice follow my drawing or the reference image and use it as a guide to position all this spots as accurately as you can.

-Here you can see how I finished positioning all the dark sections on the uniform and the same identical technique will be used for the remaining of the tutorial, so arm yourself with patience and keep on drawing these shadows, the result will be well worth it.
+Here you can see how I finished positioning all the dark sections on the uniform and the same identical technique will be used for the remainder of the tutorial, so arm yourself with patience and keep on drawing these shadows, the result will be well worth it.

 Apply then the actual lights on the body using the same technique.

-Now you can add shadows and lights to the ha, sash and arm-band that Goku is wearing.
+Now you can add shadows and lights to the ha, sash, and arm-band that Goku is wearing.
 See how the whole drawing really comes together.
 I feel you are really learning how to draw Goku, aren’t you?

 How to draw Goku